 What Is The Silver Coin Melt Value?

 Just about every coin minted from silver has a precise silver coin melt value that is proportionate to the present spot prices of the metal.
 That’s why silver coin melt values change a lot.
 Generally, if you know the silver coin’s weight, purity, and current spot rate, you can easily determine its melt value.
-Usually, when you sell a silver coin at melt value, you will not necessarily get the exact spot rate, but around 5% below the so-called market value.
-So, if your coin is worth $100, you’ll get around $93 to $95 for it, mainly depending on who you sell it to.
+Depending on the silver coin you are looking to sell you might get around the silver melt price for that coin or more if the coin is rare or silver is in high demand at the time you are looking to sell.
+At NPMEX, we are coin experts and can help you determine the value of your silver coins.
+Give us a call at 303-500-5159 or contact via email.

 Calculating the Melt Value Of United States Silver Coins

-In most cases, you are calculating the melt value of damaged silver coins as opposed to ones in mint condition.
-One of the reasons why you want to calculate the melt value is to be in the know, as they say about if what you are being offered is fair.
-At NPMEX, we educate people about what they can expect when they buy or sell silver coins, just so that they don’t leave any money on the table.
+In most cases, you are calculating the melt value of circulated silver coins as opposed to ones in mint condition.
+One of the reasons why you want to calculate the melt value is to be knowledgeable of the current value of the silver in each US silver coin you have.
+At NPMEX, we educate people about what they can expect when they buy or sell silver coins, so they know they are getting the right price for the silver coins they are looking to transact in.

 The Melt Value of .999 Silver Coins